iclr2020-fsai/FSAI/index.md

 ### Travel grant support
 Limited funding may be available to support participants from South Africa whose contributions are accepted for a poster or talk, based on need.

-### Code of Conduct
-By participating in FSAI, including Q&A sessions, panels, and poster sessions, you agree to follow the [ICLR Code of Conduct](https://iclr.cc/public/CodeOfConduct).

 ### Workshop website:
 [https://iclr2020-fsai.github.io/FSAI](https://iclr2020-fsai.github.io/FSAI)